 We believe that our intellectual property is important to the success of our business.
-We have received the registration of trademarks not only for Vitamin Cottage and Health Hotline but also for our logo, Natural Grocers by Vitamin Cottage and Vitamin Cottage and Vitamin Cottage for appropriate categories of trade.
-In addition, we have received the registration of a service mark for EDAP - Every Day Affordable Price.
+We have received the registration of trademarks not only for Vitamin Cottage and Health Hotline but also for our logo, Natural Grocers by Vitamin Cottage and Vitamin Cottage and Vitamin Cottage and Vitamin Cottage Natural Grocers for appropriate categories of trade.
+In addition, we have received the registration of service marks for EDAP - Every Day Affordable Price and {N}Power and the registration of a trademark for These Came First.
 We do not own or license for use any patents, franchises or concessions that are material to our business.
 Our trademarks are generally valid and may be renewed indefinitely as long as they are in use and their registrations are properly maintained.